-- Phys.
-Ed. requirement may be fulfilled by participation in 2 seasons of interscholastic competition. - Students who achieve 24.5 credits prior to completion of their senior year will not be allowed to graduate early and are required to pass six credits in order to participate in commencement exercises. - World Language requirement may be fulfilled by completion of two years of the same language.
+- PE. requirement may be fulfilled by participation in 2 seasons of interscholastic competition.
+Beginning for the Class of 2026 Phys.
+Ed. requirement may be fulfilled by participating in 3 seasons of interscholastic competition. - Students who achieve 24.5 credits prior to completion of their senior year will not be allowed to graduate early and are required to pass six credits in order to participate in commencement exercises. - World Language requirement must be fulfilled by completion of two years of the same language.